sarnold/timew-addons-sum/sum/TW_SUM.rst

 User-installed/modifiable files
 -------------------------------

-Runtime requires thedesktop user to perform post-install of extension modules.
-What this means is, *you* (the user) must manully installed the staged extension files into the ``$HOME`` path shown in section `Software organization and overview of operation`_.
+Runtime requires the desktop user to perform post-install of extension modules.
+What this means is, *you* (the user) must manually installed the staged extension files into the ``$HOME`` path shown in section `Software organization and overview of operation`_.
 This can be done either from GUI menu or by copying the files manually.
-Use the config file to change the path in ``extensions_dir`` *only if necessary*.
+Use the configuration file to change the path in ``extensions_dir`` *only if necessary*.

 .. _pip: https://pip.pypa.io/en/stable/